 Breakfast is Jim’s ultimate comfort food.
-When we travel he searches out the best place to enjoy traditional breakfast dishes.
-This recipe combines all of his favorites into an easy-to-make casserole that you can make ahead and then serve your family or guests in hearty portions that will fuel their day.
-It is a perfect breakfast for the holidays or freeze slices into single-serve portions for a quick and easy weekday morning breakfast.
+When we travel, he searches for the best place to enjoy traditional breakfast dishes.
+Like our breakfast quesadillas and Mexican breakfast skillet, this recipe combines all of his favorites into an easy-to-make casserole that you can make ahead of time.
+It is a perfect breakfast for the holidays, or freeze slices into single-serve portions for a quick and easy weekday morning breakfast.

 Key Ingredients and Substitutions